aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xls-to-mobi/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLS to MOBI</h2>

+The XLS format is a popular spreadsheet format used by Microsoft Excel.
+It is widely used for storing and manipulating data.
+However, the XLS format is not supported by all devices and applications.
+The MOBI format is a popular ebook format used by Amazon Kindle and other ebook readers.
+It is supported by a wide range of devices and applications.
+Therefore, it is often necessary to convert XLS files to MOBI format in order to make them accessible on different devices and applications.

+<h2>How Aspose.Total Helps for XLS to MOBI Conversion</h2>
-For a Python developer, who is trying to add a XLS to MOBI conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLS and MOBI files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLS file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs dealing with different file formats, including XLS and MOBI files.
+It helps developers to automate the conversion process from XLS to MOBI.
+The conversion process is mainly in two steps.
+Firstly, Aspose.Cells for Python via .NET API is used to convert XLS file to HTML.
+After that, Aspose.Words for Python via .NET API is used to save the created HTML into the desired Microsoft Word format.
+Finally, the Word document is converted to MOBI format using the KindleGen tool.
+This process helps developers to quickly and easily convert XLS files to MOBI format.

 {{% /blocks/products/pf/feature-page-summary %}}